geode-sdk/docs/mods/guidelines.md

 Developers should also be aware of Geode's [directory functions](https://github.com/geode-sdk/geode/blob/main/loader/include/Geode/loader/Dirs.hpp), which can be used for storing mod files and determining the location of game data.
 Unless you have good reason, mod files should be stored within the mod's save directory, which can be determined with [`Mod::getSaveDir`](/classes/geode/Mod#getSaveDir) (using the config directory through `getConfigDir` is also fine).

-* Avoid submitting locally built mods.
+* Avoid submitting **locally built mods**.

-For new developers, we strongly recommend making use of the cross-platform [build-geode-mod](https://github.com/geode-sdk/build-geode-mod/) action that comes with the default mod template.
+You should be using the cross-platform [build-geode-mod](https://github.com/geode-sdk/build-geode-mod/) action that comes with the default mod template.
 This action helpfully builds your mod for all platforms, which makes it very easy for developers to support them.
+This will be the `.github/workflows/multi-platform.yml` file in your repo.

+If this doesn't exist, you likely said no to adding it when making the geode project (though this option has since been removed, and it will always be added).
+Add the [`multi-platform.yml`](https://github.com/geode-sdk/build-geode-mod/blob/main/examples/multi-platform.yml) file from the examples folder into `.github/workflows/multi-platform.yml`, then check the Actions tab in GitHub and take the Build Output from the most recent commit, take the .geode file out of it and place that in the release.

 Those who are uploading their code on platforms outside of GitHub should also be using the CI instances offered by those platforms for building their mod.
 This makes it easier for us to verify that a mod has not been tampered with.